 These improved trends are a direct result of ICBF's efforts and demonstrate that ICBF is delivering, in conjunction with the cattle breeding industry, on its mission of increasing the rate of genetic gain in Irish dairy cattle.

 Figure 6.
 Bulls tested in G€N€ IR€LAND® dairy and beef progeny test programs.

 Figure 8.
-EBI averages by birth year for females and for bulls on active bull list in each year
+EBI averages by birth year for females

 Tully